georgewlkly/georgewlkly.github.io/_drafts/2025-08-10-UK-Publishing.md

 ## Next Steps

 With an initial dataset and a workflow for future monthly deltas, my next steps are to explore what ancillary data is available from Companies House and other open information sources.
-It would be interested to enable different views across the data, such as type of publishing (trade, children’s, academic, STM etc).
-And I think there is potential for aggregation of news and updates.
+For example, it would be interesting to segment the data by type of publisher (trade, children's, academic, STM) as well as by size.

-As the dataset develops, it may be of interest to commercial entities—for strategy and corporate development, sales and marketing, competitor benchmarking and other research.
+As the dataset develops, it may be of interest to commercial entities&#8212;for strategy and corporate development, sales and marketing, competitor benchmarking and other research.
 If you want to start from scratch, this article shows that’s a viable option: good luck.
-But if you’d like to benefit from regular updates, data curation and augmentation, please do get in touch to discuss licensing and access options for the core data, or custom research and analysis.
+But if you’d like to benefit from regular updates, data curation and augmentation, [please do get in touch to discuss access options for the core data, or custom research and analysis](mailto:hello@outsidecontext.co.uk).

-I don’t have comment functionality on this website, but if you’d like to discuss the data or the issues discussed here, please email me, or comment on my LinkedIn or BlueSky posts referencing this work.